-Graduating from this program, you will be able to apply econometric methods to analyze financial data and to assess the validity of theoretical predictions and scientific forecasts for the financial sector.
-You will understand how prices of risky assets are (or should be) determined.
-And you will understand why financial instruments can increase social welfare, even though they involve considerable risks for individual investors and the society as a whole.
-In addition to field courses focusing on these issues, you may choose complementary elective courses according to your own preferences.
+Graduating from our program, you will be able to analyze financial and economic data in a scientific manner.
+You will know how prices of risky assets should be determined and understand why financial instruments like options and futures can increase social welfare, even though they may involve potential risks for individual investors and financial stability.

-We are committed to a Master’s degree that enjoys a high international reputation.
-Our program gives you the opportunity to achieve a competitive edge in the job market for professional economists.
-You will acquire up-to-date scientific knowledge that is in high demand for a broad range of professional careers.
-Graduates may aim for executive careers in business and finance as well as for administrative positions in the public sector and international institutions.
-Moreover, careers in Economics typically include policy advice, publishing, consulting and research.
+We offer a Master degree that enjoys a high international reputation and gives you a competitive edge on the job market.
+You will acquire cutting-edge scientific knowledge that is in high demand for a broad range of professional careers.
+Graduates may aim for a subsequent doctoral degree (Ph.D.) or executive careers in business and finance as well as administrative positions in the public sector and international institutions.
+Moreover, career paths in economics and finance also include policy advising, publishing, consulting and research.

 Admission is subject to a competitive selection procedure that includes individual interviews with faculty members.
 Shortlisted candidates from overseas will be interviewed in a video conference.

 Our programs start at the beginning of October (a preparatory math course commences in September).

 Please refer to our homepage to find out when we will be holding interviews this year.

 The School of Business and Economics at the University of Tübingen is committed to high-level academic education in both business administration and economics.
 It features a faculty of 26 professors and about 45 junior researchers, all of whom are actively engaged in academic research.